ers206/e-commerce-backend/README.md

 # e-commerce-backend

+## Purpose

+To build the back end of an e-commerce website.
+So that the company can compete with other e-commerce companies.

+## Description

+I created the back end of an app using node, dotenv, mysql2, sequelize, and express.

+## Built with
+* Node
+* dotenv
+* mysql2
+* sequelize
+* express

+## Video Link

+## contribution
+Made with ❤️ by Eric Schweitzer

+&copy; Schweitzer enterprises 2022

 AS A manager at an internet retail company
 I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies